sokyran/ebay_pc_shop_scraper/README.md

 # Scraper for PC shop on Ebay
-Scaper made with Scrapy for Ebay
+Scraper made with Scrapy for Ebay for specific seller page
 # Usage

 ```